christophertran/CSCE-435-Project/Report.md

 Overall we will be looking for trends in the sorting algorithms with various inputs and input sizes as well as with various numbers of nodes/processes.

+- Input sizes: 1,000; 10,000; 100,000; 1,000,000;
+- Process sizes: 8; 16; 32; 64; 128; 256;
+- Input types:
+    - Random
+    - Sorted
+    - Reversed (Sorted)
+- Measurement points:
+    - Total computation time
+        - Measure the total time it takes to ingest, sort, and gather sorted data.
+    - Total data gathering time
+        - Measure the total time it takes to gather sorted data.
+    - Individual computation time (min, max, avg)
+        - Measure the indvidual computation time of each process.
+    - Individual data ingestion time (min, max, avg)
+        - Measure the individual data ingestion time of each process.

+Graphs that we should include for each algorithm...
+- For each input size (4) and for each input type (3) we should include a graph with each measurement point (4) for each number of processes (6).
+- This means, overall, for each input size, we should have 3 graphs.
+This is a total of 12 graphs per sorting algorithm and 48 graphs for the project.
+    - Random 1,000
+    - Random 10,000
+    - ...
+    - Sorted 1,000
+    - Sorted 10,000
+    - ...
+    - Reversed (Sorted) 1,000,000

 ## 4. _due 11/19_ Performance evaluation

 Include detailed analysis of computation performance, communication performance.